-- Develop vehicular access points to the campus. - Connect pedestrians and bicyclists to the site from adjacent neighborhoods, parks and roadways through a network of on-street bicycle lanes, sidewalks, and pathways. - Provide connectivity through the site by linking Warner Milne Road, Beavercreek Road, Hiefield Court, Hillendale Park, Library Court, Loop Road and Front Street. - Locate visitor parking behind or to the side of the buildings so as not to interrupt the public realm. - Design select pedestrian crosswalks, especially across Beavercreek Road. - Coordinate with TriMet locating bus stops along Warner Milne and Beavercreek Road to provide transit access to the site.
+- Develop vehicular access points to the campus. - Connect pedestrians and bicyclists to the site from adjacent neighborhoods, parks and roadways through a network of on-street bicycle lanes, sidewalks, and pathways. - Provide connectivity through the site by linking Warner Milne Road, Beavercreek Road, Hiefield Court, Hillendale Park, Courthouse Road (formerly known as Library Court), Loop Road and Front Street. - Locate visitor parking behind or to the side of the buildings so as not to interrupt the public realm. - Design select pedestrian crosswalks, especially across Beavercreek Road. - Coordinate with TriMet locating bus stops along Warner Milne and Beavercreek Road to provide transit access to the site.